 This recipe for Creamed Mushrooms with Oregano is suitable for vegetarians without modification.

 To make it suitable for vegans, you can use dairy-free alternatives to both the butter and the cream.
 The butter can even be substituted for olive or veg oil.
+If you don’t wish to sub the cream, you could consider making Roasted Garlic Mushrooms instead where only the butter needs to be substituted.

 Make it Allergy Friendly